 Esposito almost did not make it to the set of “Better Call Saul,” as negotiations were taking quite a bit of time.
 It was revealed at the Television Critics Association press tour that it was unclear at one point whether or not the 58-year-old actor could join the cast.
 Things worked out in the end, and it was further confirmed that Gus will be part of a string of episodes instead of just making an appearance in one.

-It has not been revealed what kind of issues Gus will stir up, but The Independent UK has reported that Gilligan and Gould are likely to stretch out the character.
+It has not been revealed what kind of issues Gus will stir up, but the Independent UK has reported that Gilligan and Gould are likely to stretch out the character.
 As such, Gus is likely to first be introduced as the mild-mannered fast food owner before he is revealed as the crazy character viewers watched in “Breaking Bad.”

 “Better Call Saul” will debut on April 10 on US network AMC.
-Australian audiences can stream the season 3 episodes on Stan during the same day as its US airing.
+Australian audiences can stream the season 3 episodes on Stan during the same day as their US airing.
 A specific time, however, has not been announced.

 — Better Call Saul (@BetterCallSaul) January 15, 2017